verrazzano/verrazzano/install/install-olcne.md

 ## Prerequisites
 * Verrazzano requires Oracle Linux Cloud Native Environment version 1.1 or later.
 * Verrazzano installation requires the following software be installed on the system used to install Verrazzano.
-  The OLCNE operator node is typically used to install Verrazzano.
+  The Oracle Linux Cloud Native Environment operator node is typically used to install Verrazzano.
   * curl
   * helm (version 3.0.x, 3.1.x or 3.2.x)
   * jq